cloudinary/cloudinary_npm/samples/readme.md

 See [schema.js](photo_album/config/schema.js) for adapter configuration.

 ### Setting up
-1. Before running the sample, copy the Environment variable configuration parameters from Cloudinary's [Management Console](https://cloudinary.com/console) of your account into `.env` file of the project or export it (i.e. export CLOUDINARY_URL=xxx).
+1. Before running the sample, copy the Environment variable configuration parameters from Cloudinary's [Management Console](https://cloudinary.com/console) of your account into `env.sample` file and renamve the `env.sample` to `.env`, or export it (i.e. export CLOUDINARY_URL=xxx).
 1. In the project directory, run `npm install` to install all the required dependencies.
 1. Run `npm start` to start the server , if you want to run a development mode server (autoreload) run `node run-script debug`.